 The Augusta-Richmond County Law Library was developed to provide research and reference materials for the public, staff, and attorneys.
 In addition to general civil and criminal case sources, the library contains information for people who wish to represent themselves in domestic and probate legal matters.
 Anyone may come to the library to get legal forms or information on a variety of issues, including: state and federal law, taxes, wills, deeds, legitimation, custody, visitation, child support, annulment and divorce.

 The Librarian is available to suggest possible sources, assist with technical issues, and provide bibliographic instruction.
 Library staff cannot perform any services that might constitute the unauthorized practice of law (such as interpreting statutes, cases or regulations, filling out forms, or advising patrons about specific legal problems).
-Desk space and computers are available for legal research and word processing.
-A self-service photocopier is available and a printer is connected to the library’s five public computers.
+Desk space and computers are available for legal research, word processing, and requesting printouts.
+You must have a USB flash drive to save and e-mail documents.
+A self-service photocopier is also available.
+Color copies are $2.00 per page and B&W copies are $.25 per page.
 Wireless/Internet service is accessible in the Law Library.
-Library materials may not be checked out or removed from the library.
+Library materials may not be checked out or removed from the library.Law Library Catalog

 Research and Forms